Refined Topological Strings on Local $\mathbb{P}^2$: The Refined Vertex Formalism

-Once the condition on the equivariant parameters is waived the general expansion defines the refinement of the topological string partition function.
-This is called refinement since it couples to the individual degenaracies with respect to the left-right spins \cite{HIV},

-The refinement has been studied both from the A-model side as well as the B-model point of view \cite{HIV,IKV,AS,HH,ACDKV,B1,B2,B3}.
+The refinement of topological strings has been studied both from the A-model side as well as the B-model point of view \cite{HIV, IKV, AK1, DV, Hohenegger, KW, ACDKV, B4, AS, AS2, ONtalk}.
 On the A-model side the refined topological vertex provides a powerful method for calculating the open and the closed partition functions for a certain class of toric Calabi-Yau threefolds \cite{IKV}.
 The geometries for which the refined vertex formalism can be used are essentially those which give rise to ${\cal N}=2$ gauge theories in four dimensions via geometric engineering.
-Some simple Calabi-Yau threefolds such as local ${\bf P}^2$ (total space of ${\cal O}(-3)$ bundle on ${\bf P}^2$) do not give rise to gauge theory upon type IIA compactification.
+Some simple Calabi-Yau threefolds such as local ${\mathbb P}^2$ (total space of ${\cal O}(-3)$ bundle on ${\mathbb P}^2$) do not give rise to gauge theory upon type IIA compactification.
 It is not possible to directly use the refined topological vertex formalism to write down the partition function for this Calabi-Yau threefold.
-In \cite{IKV} a different method was employed to determine the quantum numbers of the BPS states coming from branes wrapping holomorphic curves in local ${\bf P}^2$.
+In \cite{IKV} quantum numbers of the BPS states coming from branes wrapping holomorphic curves in local $\mathbb{P}^2$ were determined by studying curves in a blowup of local $\mathbb{P}^{2}$ using the fact that refined topological vertex formalism can be applied to it.\footnote{Blowup of local $\mathbb{P}^2$ gives rise to $SU(2)$ gauge theory and refined vertex formalism can be used to write down its partition function \cite{IKV}. }.